IBD Programs & Materials

 - Training in IBD requires specialized exposure and resources.

-- A shortage of gastroenterologists with specialty training in IBD.
+- A shortage of gastroenterologists, nurses, and advanced practice providers with specialty training in IBD.

 - Most generalist gastrointestinal (GI) physicians are not properly trained or prepared to confidently care for IBD patients.

-The National Visiting IBD Fellow Program was created to address such needs and to achieve these specific long-range outcomes:
+The National Visiting IBD Fellow Program was created to train gastroenterologists and address the needs above, as well as achieve these specific long-range outcomes:

 - Improve IBD care for all patients regardless of geography or economics.